zushenyan/eng-note/passive/README.md

 - In informal writing instead of using someone/people/they.
   - `The brochure will be finished next week.`
 - To add new information to the end fo the sentence.
-  - `This book is used in the glass.
+  - `This book is used in the class.
 This book is written by Dr. Foo.`
 - To avoid long subject.
   - `I was surprised by how well the students did in the test.` (more natural than `How well the students did in the test surprised me.`)